There is a sense of ancient history about St. Llawddog’s church in Cilgerran. Of forgotten stories, of secrets.

 Part of his mission was his desire to make medical advice accessible, to move away from the Latin that was normally used to obscure and to preserve a mystique.
 This is clearly why his work was such a popular one.
 He offered re-assurance and knowledge to parents who, just like ourselves, would suffer serious anxiety whenever one of their children was unwell.
 It goes to show that whilst times change, people stay very much the same.
 He was a great and influential man and it is such a pity that we no longer have his grave to honour.

 But you may yourself have honoured him, perhaps unwittingly, if you have ever used his most famous sentence yourself.
 ‘The eyes are the windows of the soul,’ belongs to Thomas Phaer.

 When Thomas died, in the autumn of 1560, his neighbour George Owen said of him that he was a ‘man honoured for his learninge, commended for his governmente, and beloved for his pleasant natural conceiptes.’
 We remember him still 500 years after his death, a sure sign of the great influence his productive life had upon others.

-This story will, sadly, not feature in my next book, Grave Tales from Wales, which will be published in September 2021.
-In it. however. there will be 30 other fascinating gravestones from across the whole of Wales.
-I shall be posting updates about it over the next couple of months.
+This story , sadly, does not feature in my new book, Grave Tales from Wales, which was published in July 2021.
+In it, however. there are 30 other fascinating gravestones from across the whole of Wales.